 Defunct BJJ magazines

 These old BJJ print magazines are no longer being published and have either stopped activities altogether or have now pivoted into alternative businesses.

-Jits. was a print magazine with 25 issues under its belt before it pivoted into a BJJ gear store.
-Previous issues can still be bought on its website, and issues usually featured interviews with well known BJJ practitioners like chef Alex Atala and comedian Russell Peters, as well as world-class BJJ athletes like Garry Tonon and Leandro Lo.
+Jits. was a print magazine with 25 issues under its belt before it pivoted into a BJJ gear store, and then pivoted back into an online news site.
+Previous issues could even be bought on its website up until recently, and issues usually featured interviews with well known BJJ practitioners like chef Alex Atala and comedian Russell Peters, as well as world-class BJJ athletes like Garry Tonon and Leandro Lo.

-Jits. now sells a mixture of gis, no gi clothing, artwork and even grip trainers and phone cases.
+Jits. used to also sell a mixture of gis, no gi clothing, artwork and even grip trainers and phone cases.

 Jiu Jitsu Style was a popular European-based magazine covering all topics relating to BJJ including plenty of athlete and expert interviews and content about nutrition, injuries, positions, techniques and more.
 The magazine also featured the legendary Roger Gracie as a consultant editor.

-The magazine is no longer in print as explained by editor Callum Medcraft, although it’s still active at the time of writing as a lifestyle brand and store.
+The magazine is no longer in print as explained by editor Callum Medcraft, although you can still read some articles online.